dhannn/auq-n/README.md

 No. Stress tracking is fundamental to auq-n’s execution model.
 Disabling it would be equivalent to disabling type checking in a statically-typed language—it removes core functionality.

 If you need a language without stress constraints, traditional languages remain available.
+Use those, duh.

 ### What about `add x, 0`?
 Isn’t that a “cheat”?